SolaceSamples/solace-samples-spring/_docs/spring-boot-autoconfigure.md

 ## Takeaway
 Spring Boot makes it super simple to quickly develop Spring Applications.
 And when used with Autoconfig & Solace PubSub+ it will automatically discover your configurations & connect to the PubSub+ service!
 Note that you didn't have to manually create all the boilerplate JMS objects that you may be used to, such as Connection Factories, Message Producers and Sessions.
 This ease of use allows for consistency across your applications and the ability to focus your time on achieving business goals.

+Sample Code used in this tutorial can be found [in github](https://github.com/SolaceSamples/solace-samples-spring).